todd-froisland/Content-Loader-Organizer/README.md

 * create new content loaders of different shapes and sizes
 * maintain them in an orderly and scalable fashion
 * avoid bloating your codebase
-* separate concerns and implement SOLID principles of coding.
+* separate concerns and implement SOLID principles of software development.

 ## Tips